ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 | Backspace                                   | Remove the entire selected name and cursor in the `@` position                                                                   |
 | Shift + Arrow keys                          | Select the mention node                                                                                                          |

 _Note_: The `@mention` node is immutable.
-For instance, if the user is selected and the mentioned node(`nimble-rich-text-user-mention-view`) is added to the DOM, the only option is to either remove the entire name or add a new name after removing the entire name.
+For instance, if the user is selected and the mentioned node(`nimble-rich-text-mention-users-view`) is added to the DOM, the only option is to either remove the entire name or add a new name after removing the entire name.
 It is not possible to edit the name, like removing just the last name and keeping the first name.